AnithaGunasekaran/react-calendar/README.md

-Yet another calendar plugi built using React.
-Built this as part of React up-skilling, hence not production ready.
-Please use it at you own risk.
+Yet another calendar plugin built using React.
+Built this as part of React up-skilling and to understand how Components communicated with each other.

 ```
 react-calendar/
   README.md